Who we are

 Why was MFMM established?

 We all have soundtracks to our lives.
 Music touches so much of life that a particular song can bring back treasured memories or clear visions of the past.
-There is growing evidence that personalised music can be calming and/or stimulating for people living with dementia; it can recreate the ‘common ground’ stolen from relationships and improve their well-being and that of those close to them.
+There is growing evidence that personally meaningful music can be calming and/or stimulating for people living with dementia; it can recreate the ‘common ground’ stolen from relationships and improve their well-being and that of those close to them.

 We want to enable people affected by dementia to enjoy their life soundtrack through easy-to-access personalised music that improves their quality of life and the well-being of those closest to them.